schaechinger/internetmarke/README.md

     username: 'user-account@example.com',
     password: '*****'
   },
-  voucherLayout: VoucherLayout.AddressZone // optional: default voucher layout for all vouchers };
+  voucherLayout: VoucherLayout.AddressZone // optional, the default voucher layout for all vouchers };

 // this method returns the 1C4A service instance which can be used for all